The OS Open MasterMap Implementation Programme helped shape new access and sharing arrangements for OS MasterMap.

 - Our new Open ID policy enables and encourages the use of our identifiers to join datasets and combine the value of our data with the value of yours.

-Start-ups will be able to deliver new products and services with the data using the free threshold
+Established businesses and start-ups can deliver new products and services with the data using the free threshold

 - Unlimited, free access to OS OpenData via APIs for anyone to use for any purpose.

-The use of the identifiers released under PSGA to join a range of currently published government data, with the potential new datasets that will be released as a result of the changes to the derived data and Open ID policies could lead to identification of sites suitable for building new homes
+The use of the identifiers released under the PSGA to join a range of currently published government data, with the potential new datasets that will be released as a result of the changes to the derived data and Open ID policies could lead to identification of sites suitable for building new homes.

 We've designed straightforward pricing plans tailored to meet the needs of customers.